Athletic Union of Greek Alexandria

-The Athletic Union of Greek Alexandria (AEEA) is a Greek sports club based in Alexandria, Egypt. Ιδρύθηκε το 1910 with colors blue and white and double-headed eagle emblem.
-Later in AEEA merged and Football Club of Greeks of Alexandria, which was also founded in 1910.
-In the long history of the Union had parts football men and women, basketball men and women, volleyball men and women, gymnastics, athletics, field hockey, and table tennis.
-Owns a house and struggled in the Community stage of Greek Community.
+The Athletic Union of Greek Alexandria (AEEA) is a sports club serving the Greek community of Alexandria, Egypt.
+It was founded in 1910 with blue and white colors and a double-headed eagle emblem.
+Later, the Football Club of Greeks of Alexandria, also founded in 1910, was merged into the AEEA.

+Over its history, the Association has had men's and women's football, men's and women's basketball, men's and women's volleyball, gymnastics, athletics, field hockey, and table tennis.
+The club competed at the Greek Community stadium in Alexandria.
+It is a regional member of the Hellenic Athletics Federation (SEGAS) in Egypt.

-It was a member of the local Ephorates SEGAS Egypt winning several local tournaments.
-The track section has participated in many national championships having highlighted many panellinionikes.
-In July 1939 the Union launched a sports magazine called "Sports Enosis", Bulletin of the Greek league Alexandria, issued at least 1975.
+In July 1939 the Association started publishing a sports magazine entitled Athletiki Enosis, Bulletin of the Athletic Union of Greek Alexandria.
+It was published until at least 1975.

 Athletics

-In the classic sports AEEA has participated in many national championships as the local championships Inspectorate SEGAS Egypt.
-Has highlighted many great athletes.
-Many of them served as the national team players such as Nicholas in 60.
-The Gerolaimou the jump discus and shot, K. Varotsis jumps, A. Lane also jumps, the Hatzikostas in shot The Yannopoulos Assouant in discus, the Koutlaki the Borz, Anni shock, and Nicholas Souartz roads speed, Maha to discus, the Vlastoudaki the javelin which had discredited many times the All Egypt record.
+In classical athletics the AEEA has participated in many national championships as well as in the local championships of the SEGAS Egypt.
+It has produced many great athletes.
+Many of them served as athletes of the national team, such as Nikolaou in the 60m, Gerolaimou in the long jump, discus and shot put, Alexandros Papafigos in the speed races, K. Varotsis in the jumps, A. Parodos also in jumping, Hatzikostas in shot put, Giannopoulos and Assouad in discus throwing, Koutlaki, Borz, Annie Shock, Suartz and Nikolaou in speedway, Maha in discus throwing[5], Vlastoudaki in javelin throwing who repeatedly broke the Pan-Egyptian record.

-1955 AEEA won the tournament in Egypt with diasyllogiko 69 points against 68 of the Nationals Cairo with 6 gold 5 silver and 7 bronze medals.
+In 1955, the AEEA won the Egyptian inter-club championship with 69 points to National Cairo's 68, with 6 gold, 5 silver, and 7 bronze medals.
 All of the athletes were expatriates except for one Egyptian.